Batch predictions

 Supported output types

-These are the supported output types and descriptions of their configuration parameters:
+The sections below outline the supported output types and descriptions of their configuration parameters.

 Local file output